Reporting littering helps us prevent pollution in Victoria.

 When you report littering from a vehicle, our enforcement officers will investigate the incident and may be able to fine the person you saw littering.

-Fines for littering can be given to an individual or a corporation.
+Fines for littering (less than 50 litres) can be given to an individual or a corporation.
 Fines include for:

-- an individual – $363 for a small piece of litter or $727 for a lit cigarette or burning litter
+- an individual – $370 for a small item of litter such as a cigarette butt or food packaging or $740 for a lit cigarette or other dangerous litter.

-- a corporation – $1817 for a small piece of litter or $3635 for a lit cigarette or burning litter.
+- a corporation – $1849 for a small item of litter such as a cigarette butt or food packaging or $3698 for a lit cigarette or other dangerous litter.

 If the litter isn’t from a vehicle, you can report it to your local council.
 You can report unwanted leaflets and other advertising materials in mailboxes and on parked cars to the Distribution Standards Board.